henri123lemoine/Planecrash-Audiobook/README.md

     See todo_helper.txt for all <big> tags.
 This only includes Otolmens, Dispater and Curse of Laughter talking, plus a single Pilar sound effect.

     <small>msg</small>
     Whispering maybe?
 Often accompagnied with parentheses.
-See todo_helper.txt, though it is far from complete.
+See todo_helper.txt.

     <hr/>
     This can denote a scene change, or just a page-turning sound à la HPMORPodcast, or just continuation.
 Go through them manually.
 See todo_helper.txt for all examples.